Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Introduction

-\ec{The BOINC system itself uses a form of reputation~\cite{boinc_reputation} for an optional policy called adaptive replication.
+The BOINC system itself uses a form of reputation~\cite{boinc_reputation} for an optional policy called adaptive replication.
 This policy avoids replication in the event that a job has been sent to a highly reliable worker.
-The philosophy of this reputation scheme is to require a long time for the worker to gain a good reputation but a short time to lose it.
-Our proposed mechanism differs significantly from the one that is used in BOINC.
+The philosophy of this reputation scheme is to be intolerant to cheaters by instantly minimizing their reputation.
+Our mechanism differs significantly from the one that is used in BOINC.
 One important difference is that we use auditing to check the validity of the worker\rq{}s answers while BOINC uses only replication; in this respect, we have a more generic mechanism that also guarantees reliability of the system.
-Notwithstanding inspired by the way BOINC handles reputation we have designed a BOINC-like reputation type in our mechanism (called type three). }
+Notwithstanding inspired by the way BOINC handles reputation we have designed a BOINC-like reputation type in our mechanism (called \typeD).
+The adaptive replication policy currently used by BOINC has changed relatively recently.
+BOINC used to have a different policy~\cite{boinc_reputation_legacy}, where a long time was required for the worker to gain a good reputation but a short time to lose it.
+In this work we evaluate the two policies used by BOINC, adapted of course to our mechanism.
+We call the old policy \typeC and we seek to understand the quantitative and qualitative improvements among the two schemes.